cheap-glitch/vue-cli-plugin-sitemap/README.md

 		}
 	},
 	{
-		// Optional and regexp-validated parameters are supported
+		// Optional and regex-validated parameters are supported
-		path: '/blog/:category/:id(\\d+)/:post?',
+		path: '/blog/:category/:id(\\d+)/:title?',
 		meta: {
 			sitemap: {
-				// For dynamic routes with multiple parameters,
+				// For dynamic routes with multiple parameters, each slug
-				// each slug must be an object with a key for
+				// must be an object with a key for each parameter
-				// each parameter
 				slugs: [
 					{
 						id:        1,